We are bound by the Privacy Act 1988 (Cth) (Privacy Act) (including the Australian Privacy Principles) and the Privacy (Credit Reporting) Code 2014.

 Information collected for credit purposes includes some elements of personal information but also includes the following:

-- How you’ve managed your credit obligations, such as your repayment history;
+- How you have managed your credit obligations, such as your repayment history;

 - Information about you from a credit reporting body;